Do I need an asbestos survey – 12 reasons you could need one

 Are you asking yourself ‘Do I need an asbestos survey?’

-Commercial properties built before 2000 should all have an asbestos register (survey) in place, and any located asbestos materials need be managed before being reviewed on an annual basis.
+Commercial properties built before 2000 should all have an asbestos register (survey) in place, and any located ACM’s need be managed before being reviewed on an annual basis.

-For many individuals and organisations, the first time that they realise they are required to provide asbestos information, it’s for one of these 12 reasons.
-So, here are 12 reasons why you might need an asbestos survey.
+For many individuals and organisations, the first time that they realise they are required to provide asbestos information is for one of 12 reasons, which we’ll look at in more detail below.

 If your (non-domestic) property was built before 2000, there is a legal duty to have an asbestos survey in place.
 This duty is imposed by the Control of Asbestos Regulations 2012.
-A management survey should discover any potential materials that contain asbestos.
-The management survey is the starting point for ongoing asbestos management within a property
+A management survey should discover any potential materials that contain ACM’s.
+The management survey is the starting point for ongoing asbestos management within a property.

 If asbestos is present in the property, you need a plan detailing how you will manage the material, keeping occupants, tradesmen and visitors safe from exposure.
 A management plan details how you will protect these persons from asbestos on a daily basis.
 This is a legal requirement.